quantumudit/LegacyHotels-Website/readme.md

 ## Hosting

 The website for the fictitious hotel chain, Legacy Hotels, is currently hosted on GitHub using the GitHub Pages feature.
-The website is static and can be accessed at the following URL: **[Legacy Hotels Website][website_link]**
+The website can be accessed at the following URL: **[Legacy Hotels Website][website_link]**

 ## Support